GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 You create a `target` by applying a YAML file to Cloud Deploy using `glcoud alpha deploy apply`.

-<walkthrough-editor-select-line filePath="tutorial/clouddeploy-config/test-environment.yaml" startLine="11" startCharacterOffset="0" endLine="19" endCharacterOffset="99">Click here to view the `test` target YAML</walkthrough-editor-select-line>
+<walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/test-environment.yaml">Click here to view the `test` target YAML</walkthrough-editor-open-file>

 Create the `test` target: